asbjornenge/thinking-in-react/exercises/step_2__build_static_version_in_react__part_1/problem.md

 $ npm install react
 ```

-## Import react

 If you are unfamiliar with the commonjs format, here is how you can import the react library into your solution.

 ```js
 var React = require('react')
 ```

-## Basic component

-Here is what a really basic React component looks like.
+Here is what a really basic React component looks like (JSX syntax is optional, I prefer not to use it).

 ```js
 var AComponent = React.createClass({